testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/tutorial_sw.md

 create_project c [Project_Name]
 ```
 At this moment, The default project will be created with the specified 'Project_Name' name.
+> :fa-send-o:Tip : By using "create_project util [Project_Name]" instead of "create_project c [Project_Name]", you can use the extended 'util_framework' functionality.

 ## 2. Build
 Below codes are the 'Makefile' of the created project.